Rich and decadent without an ounce of guilt!

 Not too many new dishes make it onto my Thanksgiving table.
 The menu is crowded with traditional favorites and when I try to introduce new things, I find there is a lot of push back if I try to omit ANYTHING!
 It’s a delicate balance to add more health to the menu without taking anything out.
 In an effort to keep the menu manageable, an addition to the menu has to be something REALLY special.
 One thing everyone can agree on is the addition of tasty desserts to the menu.
 Especially if they’re rich, delicious and chocolate!
 You can never get enough of those!
 Ah, but what to do if you’re trying to stay true to your health and wellness goals?
 What a dilemma!

-While the beautiful composed salad with pomegranates and roasted delicata squash, the hearty mashed roots, the interesting and tasty vegetables are all delicious, they are somewhat obviously the “healthy” choices on the table.
+While the beautiful composed salad with pomegranates and spiced delicata squash, the hearty mashed roots, the interesting and tasty vegetables are all delicious, they are somewhat obviously the “healthy” choices on the table.
 Decadent chocolate pie, on the other hand, screams regular Thanksgiving fare.
 Um….were we talking about health and wellness goals?

 What if I told you that you can have your cake (pie) and eat it too?

 Is there such a thing as a Healthy Chocolate Pecan Pie??